A Baker's Guide to the Best Sugar Substitutes - Pyure

 Maple Syrup

 A natural liquid sweetener that adds a distinct flavor to baked goods.
 It works well in recipes that can accommodate its liquid form.
-Maple Syrup has sugar and is highly caloric but is an alternative to traditional sugar, however there are sugar-free syrup alternatives available, such as Pyure Maple Flavored Syrup.
+Warning: Maple Syrup has sugar and is highly caloric but is an alternative to traditional sugar, however there are sugar-free syrup alternatives available, such as Pyure Maple Flavored Syrup.

 Agave Nectar

 Derived from the agave plant, agave nectar is a liquid sweetener with a sweeter taste than sugar.
 It is often used in baking, and adjustments may be needed for the liquid content in recipes.
-Not a zero calorie sweetener, Agave typically has around 15g of sugar per serving and 60 calories.
+Warning: Not a zero calorie sweetener, Agave typically has around 15g of sugar per serving and 60 calories.

 Applesauce